ccyip/oadt/popl22.md

 3. Expand the toggle `Run coq-community/docker-coq-action@v1`, and then the toggle `Build project`.

-When reviewing with the provided virtual machine, run `make clean` first and run `make` (in the pure branch) or `make DEMO=1` (in the tape branch).
+When reviewing with the provided virtual machine, run `make clean` first and then run `make` (in the pure branch) or `make DEMO=1` (in the tape branch).